 Many herbs have traditionally been used to support the immune system.* These botanicals promote a healthy response to stress, support healthy inflammatory responses and promote a naturally healthy microbial balance in the GI tract, among other uses.*

-Here is a breakdown of five herbs for immune health.*
+Here are five herbs for immune health.*

 Provides deep-level immune support while assisting the body in adapting to daily stress.*